 - Turn on Single Sign-On.

 - A set of fields and values appear.
-This is where you receive two pieces of information from BlueConic to provide to your identity provider (#1 and #2, in blue).
-Copy values 1 and 2.
+This is where you receive two pieces of information from BlueConic to provide to your identity provider.
+Copy the values for Entity ID and ACS URL.
 You will need to provide these URLs to your Single Sign-On provider.

-- Next, you gather the URLs and certificate from your identity provider to enter in fields 3, 4, and 5.
+- Next, you gather the URLs and X.509 certificate from your identity provider.

 Once you have configured your identity provider for SSO with BlueConic, you complete the set up in BlueConic, described below in Completing the SSO setup in BlueConic.